MrunmayMete/studio_hackathon/README.md

-# Skillsphere - Personalized Micro-Learning Engine
+# Morning_Owls - Personalized Micro-Learning Engine

-Welcome to Skillsphere, a full-stack MVP web app for personalized micro-learning, designed for vocational and upskilling learners.
+Welcome to Morning_Owls, a full-stack MVP web app for personalized micro-learning, designed for vocational and upskilling learners.
 This project is built with Next.js, Firebase, and Tailwind CSS, featuring a GenAI-powered recommendation engine.

 ## Features